Bicycling Bavaria's Back Roads Plus! the Austrian Alps

 Lodging: Hotel Goggl

 Today we continue to parallel the Lech River and the ancient Claudia Augusta Way, which eventually became the medieval trade route that gave its name to the "Romantic Way."
-Our destination is Füssen.
-The town sits near King Ludwig's most famous castle, Neuschwanstein, at the foot of the Austrian Alps.
+Our destination is Füssen, close to the Forggensee and King Ludwig's most famous castle, Neuschwanstein, at the foot of the Austrian Alps.

-The turrets and "faux" medieval castle built by mad King Ludwig in the late 19th century is one of the most famous attractions in southern Germany.
-This is truly a predecessor of Disney-style castles, which have captured the imagination of children for a century and a half.
+The "faux" medieval Neuschwanstein Castle was built by mad King Ludwig in the late 19th century and is one of the most famous attractions in southern Germany.
+A predecessor and inspiration for the Disney-style castles that have captured the imagination of children for a century and a half.
 We'll pedal or walk to the castle for a 35 minute guided visit.
-After our visit we'll suggest a ride that allows you the best photo opportunities of this and the second castle in nearby Hohenschwangau.
-If you prefer not to ride today, we'll provide shuttles to the castles.
+After our visit we'll cross the border into Austria to Heiterwang, a small village in the Alps.
+Our hotel tonight is beautifully situated next to a crystal clear lake.

 Highlights: Tour end

-IncludesUse of a quality 27-30 speed bicycle; 10 days, 9 nights accommodation, 6 dinners with wine or beer, 9 breakfasts, 1 wine tasting, and a guided visit with the nightwatchman of Dinkelsbuehl, a guided visit of Neuschwanstein castle plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)
+IncludesUse of a quality 27-30 speed bicycle; 11 days, 10 nights accommodation, 8 dinners with wine or beer, 10 breakfasts, 1 wine and beer tasting, a guided visit of Neuschwanstein castle plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)

-Arrive/DepartFrankfurt am Main Airport (FRA), Nüremberg (NUE) or Munich Airport (MUC) /Frankfurt or Munich
+Arrive/DepartFrankfurt am Main Airport (FRA) / Munich Airport (MUC)

-Total Distance426 km (265 miles) Additional mileage available.
+Total Distance445 km (275 miles) Additional mileage available.

 TermsTerms & Conditions